Institutional Review Board (IRB)

 An IRB is a committee that has been formally designated to approve, monitor, and review research involving humans.
 In the United States, the Food and Drug Administration and Department of Health and Human Services (Office for Human Research Protections) regulations have empowered IRBs to approve, require modifications in planned research prior to approval, or disapprove research.
 Responsibility of the IRB includes critical functions of scientific, ethical, and regulatory oversight for research conducted on human subjects.

-The Occupational Therapy (OT) Research Agenda recognizes six research categories and identifies the major research goals and priorities for OT research.
+The Occupational Therapy (OT) Research Opportunities Table recognizes research categories and identifies the major research opportunities, goals and priorities for OT research.

 AOTA’s Evidence-Based Practice Resources